Stock events for Atossa Therapeutics, Inc. (ATOS)

 Overview of Atossa Therapeutics, Inc.’s business

-Atossa Therapeutics, Inc. is a clinical-stage biopharmaceutical company focused on developing medicines for unmet medical needs, particularly in oncology, with a focus on women's breast cancer and other breast conditions.
-Their lead product candidate is oral (Z)-endoxifen, a selective estrogen receptor modulator/degrader in Phase 2 clinical development for breast cancer prevention, treatment, and reducing mammographic breast density, and is also being explored for rare diseases like Duchenne Muscular Dystrophy and McCune-Albright Syndrome.
-The company has shifted its focus away from COVID-19 and certain metastatic breast cancer programs.
+Atossa Therapeutics, Inc. is a clinical-stage biopharmaceutical company focused on developing innovative medicines in oncology, particularly breast cancer and related conditions, and rare diseases.
+Their lead product candidate is (Z)-Endoxifen, an oral formulation being evaluated in Phase 2 clinical development for breast cancer treatment and prevention, as well as rare diseases like Duchenne Muscular Dystrophy (DMD) and McCune-Albright Syndrome (MAS).
+The company has a growing global intellectual property portfolio around (Z)-Endoxifen.

 ATOS’s Geographic footprint